Care England and GMB, the union for care workers, has backed a social care provider’s innovative approach to tackling the UK’s care crisis.

 The provider’s Allendale Court facility, a supported housing service for young adults with learning disabilities, is part of an ambitious build programme by Newcastle City Council, which includes specialist housing, extra care for older people and a range of other innovative approaches; each designed to deliver better outcomes for people through developing new models of commissioning.

 It is funded through Individual Service Funds, which enable people to choose a provider, rather than the council or themselves, to manage their personal budget.
-The provider then uses the fund the arrange services and support for those people, with their agreement.
+The provider then uses the fund to arrange services and support for those people, with their agreement.

 Be Caring believes this approach to commissioning may be the key to unlocking further potential in the care system.